FRobaglia/Vue/README.md

 # Vue

-A really simple Vue boilerplate
+A simple Vue boilerplate for new projects using the Vue framework